adhermann1/itp/band/band.md

 **A self-assessment of how you contributed to the group**

-I provided the text for the paragraphs, as well as advising on how the href had to be used.
+I provided the text for the paragraph using ChatGPT and my imagination, as well as advising on how the href had to be used.
 I also helped figure out how to get the website on the internet.
 Additonally, I made sure my group mates knew the criteria for the project and that we accounted for everything.

 **Short assessments of your group members and the contributions they made**